 -Cycle edge colors: Change color on selected edges by switching back and forth between Maya's preset colors.:: LICENSE ::

-2) Inside Maya, write the following in the command line (bottom left) to source the script:
+2) Start up/Restart Maya and in there write the following in the command line or the script editor in order to load the script:

 :: UPCOMMING FEATURES ::